Magnetoconductivity of Dirac semimetals and chiral magnetic effect from Keldysh technique: Contribution of interactions with phonons to electron self-energy

 We combine the two contributions and obtain for their sum

 with the sum over $a,b = 0,1,2,3$ and on the Fermi surface (at $T\to 0,\mu \gg mv_F^2$)

 Several comments are in order concerning this expression.

-{First of all, at $T\ra{\ll}\sqrt{v_F^2(p_3 - k_3)^2+m^2v_F^4}<|\mu|$ the expression standing inside the integral vanishes.
-Only those electrons contribute the sel\ra{f-e}nergy, for which the energy is larger than the Fermi energy.
-This means that the electron passes from the Fermi surface to one of the vacant places with ejection of virtual phonon, then it returns back to the Fermi surface with absorbtion of the same virtual phonon.}
+{First of all, at $T{\ll}\sqrt{v_F^2(p_3 - k_3)^2+m^2v_F^4}<|\mu|$ the expression standing inside the integral vanishes.
+Only those electrons contribute the self-energy, for which the energy is larger than the Fermi energy.
+This means that the electron passes from the Fermi surface to one of the vacant places with ejection of virtual phonon, then it returns back to the Fermi surface with absorption of the same virtual phonon.}

 Next, the integral over $k_3$ is divergent in ultraviolet.
 Therefore, we should introduce the new parameter of the model - the phonon energy $\Lambda$, at which our approximation for the form of phonon propagator ceases to work (very roughly $\Lambda$ may be estimated is an energy of optical phonon).
 The corresponding length scale is $l_\Lambda = \frac{\hbar u}{\Lambda}$.